MicrosoftDocs/sql-docs/docs/big-data-cluster/private-cluster-restrict-egress-traffic.md

 ms.technology: big-data-cluster
 ---

-# Restrict egress traffic of Private BDC cluster
+# Restrict egress traffic of BDC clusters in AKS private cluster

 Since AKS provisions a standard SKU Load Balancer to be set up and used for egress by default.
 However, the default setup may not meet the requirements of all scenarios if public IPs are disallowed or additional hops are required for egress.
 You can customize cluster egress with a User-Defined Route if you have those disallows public IPs and  your cluster sit behind a network virtual appliance (NVA).